Omniscient Interfering View

-Omniscient Interfering View (Korean: 전지적 참견 시점) is a South Korean television entertainment program, distributed and syndicated by MBC Saturdays at 11:05 pm (KST) since 10 March 2018.
+Omniscient Interfering View (Korean: 전지적 참견 시점) is a South Korean television entertainment program, distributed and syndicated by MBC on Saturdays at 11:05 pm (KST) since 10 March 2018.

-On 18 April 2020, the show celebrated its 100th episode since debut.
-On 21 May 2022, the show celebrated its 200th episode.

 Synopsis

 Omniscient Interfering View is an observational entertainment show that uses a documentary style techniques to observe the life of the cast members, invited guests and their managers.
 The show follows another program, I Live Alone of a similar format, which airs on the same channel on Fridays at the same time slot.

 Similar program, On & Off, produced by tvN is a show of personal documentary, where celebrities share their "On" (busy working daily life) and/or "Off" (private/at home) moments of their lives.

 History

 Between episode 1 and 10, the cast members, a behavioral analysis expert, and occasionally guests, watch the videos in a studio setting and provide commentary.

 From episode 11 onward, the format has changed slightly to invite guests with their managers.
+There are no restrictions on the guest's occupation.
 The cast members and invited guests watch the videos as they observe and comment on the life of the invited guests and their managers.
 Occasionally the cast members and their managers are also observed and commented.